himkak/notes/AlgoDS/Readme.md

 ### Types of DP problems
-1. Combinatorics : In these kind of problems we have to find the no of ways
+1. Combinatorics : In these kind of problems we have to find the no of ways.
+	- Eg : No of way to climb n stairs when you can take 1 to k steps at a time.
+2. Optimization : IN this kind of problem we have to find the min / max / best / worst.
+	- Eg : Find the minumum price to reach the top of the stairs

 ### Steps to solve
 1. Define the objective function